tcardonne/portfolio/README.md

     * [Universal Multigaming](#universal-multigaming)
     * [Strictly Community / Strictly Roleplay](#strictly-community--strictly-roleplay)

-## Junior Enterprise SEPEFREI
+## Junior-Enterprise SEPEFREI

 ![SEPEFREI Horus](img/sepefrei.png)

 `2017-2019` - `Symfony 4`, `React Native`, `AngularJS`, `Cordova`, `WordPress`, `Docker`

-I joined the Efrei Paris' Junior Enterprise in 2017 as a developer.
+I joined the Efrei Paris' Junior-Enterprise in 2017 as a developer.
 I've worked on multiple projects for external customers.
 During these projects, I've learnt how to build cross-platform mobile applications using frameworks like React-Native and Cordova.

 ## PulseHeberg